+35725368683

 How to obtain Cyprus citizenship

-An individual with a Cyprus Golden visa can apply for citizenship after residing in Cyprus for a total of 5 years within a span of 7 years.
-This translates to a required stay of 1825 days (5*365).
+An individual with a Cyprus Golden visa can apply for citizenship after residing in Cyprus for a total of 8 years within a 10-year period.
 In the final year leading up to the application, the individual must remain in Cyprus consistently, though brief departures are permissible.

 Read more about Cypriot citizenship by years of residence.

-The Minister of the Interior will consider the application.
-The process is expected to take about two months.
+The Minister of the Interior will review the application, and the process is expected to take about 2 to 3 months, according to the government website.
+However, in 2025, the actual process takes approximately 6 months.

 Tax benefits of living in Cyprus

-Cyprus has low personal and company tax rates (12.5 % for companies, among the lowest in Europe).
+Permanent residence in Cyprus offers certain benefits, such as low personal and corporate tax rates (12,5% for companies, among the lowest in Europe).

-There is no tax on income from dividends, interest and other sources.
-There are exceptions for capital gains.
+• no tax on income from dividends, interest, or other sources (there are exceptions for capital gains),

 Is investing in Cyprus a good idea?

 Investing falls into two broad categories: real estate and business.
-In both cases, investing in Cyprus seems to be a good idea.
+In both cases, investing in Cyprus appears to be a sound decision.

 Investment options for the investor immigration permit